jgordon/axioms/axioms/14 Space.md

 It is easy to show this relation is anti-reflexive, anti-symmetric, and transitive.

+An angle being greater is anti-reflexive.

 ```
 (forall (v) (not (gtAngle v v)))
 ```

+An angle being greater is anti-symmetric.

 ```
 (forall (v1 v2)
    (iff (gtAngle v1 v2) (not (gtAngle v2 v1))))
 ```

+An angle being greater is transitive.

 ```
 (forall (v1 v2 v3)